-Include a Call-to-Action: Including in your description a simple “click here to find out blah blah blah”, will actually increase the amount of clicks you receive.
+Include a Call-to-Action: Including in your description a simple “click here to find out blah blah blah”, will actually increase the number of clicks you receive.
 Tease a gear review or more details about a trail, or whatever it is you are writing about.

 Make it Easy to Pin: Pinterest growth can be very organic.
 People will click through on an interesting article, check out your awesome site, and then be happy to re-pin that same content.
 BUT you must make sure it is easy for them to do so from your website.
-Include the vertically oriented Pinterest image in your blog post, and use a plug in that allows them to share it with one click.
+Include the vertically oriented Pinterest image in your blog post, and use a plugin that allows them to share it with one click.
 I use the free WordPress plug-in SumoMe to do this.

 Taking Pinterest Beyond the Fundamentals

-Join Group Boards: All across Pinterest, there are many, many different group boards out there, where multiple users contribute around a common theme.
+Join Group Boards: All across Pinterest, there are many, many different group boards out there, where multiple users contribute to a common theme.
 This is a great way to expose your content to new people.
 Often times it is as simple as finding the boards and reaching out to the owner with a message or email.